Online Structure Learning and Planning for Autonomous Robot Navigation using Active Inference: Results

 \paragraph{Drift Measurement}

-To quantify drift under controlled conditions, we conducted experiments in a 185~m$^2$ warehouse equipped with Qualisys motion-capture cameras providing ground-truth odometry.
-These cameras were used exclusively for benchmarking and were not available to any navigation model.
-The trajectories estimated by our model, the robot's onboard sensor odometry, and the ground truth can be qualitatively compared in Figure~\ref{fig:drift}.
+To quantify drift under controlled conditions, we conduct experiments in the 185~m$^2$ warehouse equipped with Qualisys motion-capture cameras providing ground-truth odometry.
+These cameras are exclusively used for benchmarking and are not available to any navigation model.
+The trajectories estimated by AIMAPP (believed odom), the robot's onboard sensor odometry (robot odom), and the ground truth (real odom) are qualitatively compared in Figure~\ref{fig:drift}.
 Missing segments correspond to gaps in Qualisys coverage.

-The Root Mean Square Error (RMSE) on the $x$ and $y$ axes are reported in Table~\ref{tab:RMSE}, averaged across five successful runs.
-While the mean error of AIMAPP ($1.83$m) is similar to that of Frontiers ($1.68$m), the variance is substantially lower ($\pm 0.77$m vs. $\pm 2.00$m).
-This indicates that our approach produces consistently reliable trajectories, whereas Frontier-based exploration exhibits high variability, occasionally resulting in very poor localisation.
-The stability of our model brings it closer to the manual exploration lower bound ($1.40\pm 0.25$ m), which had a faster exploration, thus less opportunity to drift, suggesting that AIMAPP delivers competitive drift performance and greater robustness across repeated runs.
+Table~\ref{tab:RMSE} reports both the absolute RMSE on the $(x,y)$ axes and the trajectory-length-normalised drift (ATE/m), averaged across five successful runs.
+In absolute terms, AIMAPP and Frontiers achieves comparable mean RMSE, but AIMAPP exhibits substantially lower variance, indicating consistently reliable trajectories where Frontiers occasionally diverges.
+The manual baseline was obtained over shorter trajectories at operator-chosen speeds, providing less opportunity for absolute drift to accumulate.